magento/devdocs/guides/v2.0/howdoi/checkout/checkout_custom_checkbox.md

 This topic describes how to add a custom field that influences other fields on the checkout page.

-Let's consider a case where you need to add a check box whose state (selected or cleared) changes the state of other fields: when the check box is selected, the Shipping Address fields get prepopulated with a certain address.
+Let's consider a case where you need to add a check box whose state (selected or cleared) changes the state of other fields.
+When the check box is selected, the Shipping Address fields prepopulate with a certain address.
 To implement such a check box, take the following steps:

 1. Create a [plugin]({{ page.baseurl }}/extension-dev-guide/plugins.html) for the process method of the `<Magento_Checkout_module_dir>/Block/Checkout/LayoutProcessor.php` class.
 2. Declare the plugin in your module's `di.xml`.
-2. Create a JS component for the check box with custom logic.
+3. Create a JS component for the check box with custom logic.

-## Create a plugin for the `LayoutProcessor`'s process method
+## Step 1: Create a plugin for the `LayoutProcessor`'s process method

 In your custom module directory, create the following new file: `<your_module_dir>/Block/Checkout/SomeProcessor.php`.
 In this file, add the following code sample.
 This is a plugin that adds a check box, makes the street labels trackable, and assigns dependencies to the check box.